Chapter 10 : Thank You

 Guilt because here was Harry, my best friend, being so sweet and concerned about me because he thought I was reliving a horrible memory from Cormac’s attack and here I was actually thinking about nearly kissing a boy.
 Not to mention the fact that said boy is in fact my best friend’s enemy.

 But the main emotion that coursed through my veins was fear.
-Fear because I knew that for the briefest moment, I had wanted Draco Malfoy to kiss me and for that brief moment, I wanted to kiss him back.
-The boy who had tortured me and teased me for half my life and made the last seven years of my life completely miserable and I had actually been going to kiss him.
+Fear because I knew that for the briefest moment, I had wanted Draco Malfoy to kiss me and for that brief moment, I had wanted to kiss him back.
+That same boy who had tortured me and teased me for half my life and made the last seven years of my life completely miserable and here I was actually diappointed because he hadn't kissed me.
 I must be going insane.
 I must literally be losing my mind.
 Logical and rational Hermione Granger was going mad.
 Perhaps it was post- traumatic stress.
 That would have been the only thing that would have explained my momentary lack of judgement.
 Yep that must be it.
 It was the only logical explanation.

 ‘Hermione,’ Harry said, once again pulling me out of my trance, ‘look do you want to go to the hospital wing or do you want to talk about it?’